 string

-Passphrase for protection (up to 25 characters, latin letters, numbers, and symbols).
+Passphrase for protection (up to 25 characters, Latin letters, digits, and ASCII symbols).

 description